quickseo-io/quickindex-python/README.md

 # quickindex-python

-A Python script to quickly index your pages in Google Search
+A Python script to quickly index your pages in Google Search.